LerdXpress/SmartHouse-Blocklist/README.md

 **Q: How often is this blocklist updated?**
 A: The list is updated as needed or when new domains are discovered/reported.

 ---

-## Notes

-- Device/vendor comments: Specific comments in the blocklist help with troubleshooting or custom adjustments.
-- Safe, privacy-first: Focused on blocking tracking/ad domains while minimizing disruption to core smart device features.
-- User whitelisting encouraged: If issues occur, whitelist the domain, report it, and help improve the blocklist.

----